-These are video visits to inmates by family, friends conducted from the jail lobby area or from an outside location.
+These are video visits to family and friends by the inmate, which can be conducted from a kiosk in the jail lobby area or from an outside location.

-Each inmate is allowed 30-minutes of free personal visit time per week.
+Each inmate is allowed Three(3) Free 25 minutes of personal visit time per week via video visitation.
+Two of the visits must be conducted in the Greene County Jail Lobby and one can be done remotely.
 All other visit time will be at a cost determined by the current provider.
-Additional video visit time is allowed as determined by the funds available to the inmate.
+Additional video visit time is allowed which is determined by the funds available to the inmate.

-· Each inmate or family or friend is responsible for the scheduling of time available for any video visits and letting the other party know the date and time.
+· Each inmate, family member, or friend is responsible for the scheduling of time available for any video visits and letting the other party know the date and time.

-· Each inmate is responsible for notifying any video visit family or friends of facility rules, prohibited behavior, and normal lockdown times for the purposes of conducting and scheduling of visits.
+· Each inmate is responsible for notifying family and friends of facility rules regarding video visits, prohibited behavior, and normal lockdown times for the purposes of conducting and scheduling of visits.

-· Any video visitation scheduled during a lockdown time or not during normal housing unit recreation time will not be allowed without prior approval.
+· Any video visitation scheduled during a lockdown time will not be allowed without prior approval.